18870/chatgpt-proxy/README.md

 Set these environment variables:
 - `PUID`: Preset cookie `_puid`
 - `ACCESS_TOKEN`: (Optional) For automatic refresh of `_puid`, obtains from [here](https://chat.openai.com/api/auth/session)
+- `PROXY_TRUST_CLIENT`: (Optional) Trust requests from any client.
+    When set to `True`, any requests without an access_token will be given the above access_token.
+    Default to `False`, which will only use for refresh puid.
 - `HOST`: (Optional) Listen on host, default to `127.0.0.1`
 - `PORT`: (Optional) Listen on port, default to `7800`